-Start of reconstruction was scheduled for 2010 and completion for 2015.
+Start of reconstruction was 2010.
 For the design the Stuttgart Architects Office Lederer Ragnarsdóttir Oei followed its fundamental principle: allowing the building to embrace and sustain the language of its environment.

 Prior to developing their concept the architects undertook an intensive analysis of the structure of Frankfurt’s old town that was destroyed during the War.
 Characterizing elements of the historical city area will again be given stronger emphasis in the future, continuity will be carried over into the present: the new design accents the north-south axis in the cityscape and takes up the axes lying west and east of the new construction, the Saalgasse is restored to its original form.